 This sleek website is for an eyewear brand that also utilizes a minimal website design.

-The strategic use of white spaces and light color tones help website visitors keep their focus on the glasses.
+The strategic use of white spaces and light color tones helps website visitors keep their focus on the glasses.

-And instead of just slapping a picture of the product, they have an image of people wearing it to get visitors to see real use cases of the glasses.
+Instead of just slapping a picture of the product, they have an image of people wearing it to get visitors to see real cases of how the glasses are used.

-Another great thing about this eCommerce website is that they prominently displayed their top-selling feature, one that minimizes the risk for potential customers.
-It reduces the friction in getting people to buy the product.
+Another great thing about this eCommerce website is that it prominently displays its top-selling feature, which minimizes the risk for potential customers and reduces the friction in getting people to buy the product.

-Best of all, it features a frame quiz which is great for the user experience.
-People will answer a few questions and are then suggested with the best frames based on their preference.
+Best of all, it features a frame quiz, which is great for the user experience.
+After answering a few questions, people are then suggested the best frames based on their preferences.

 3Wishes is a lingerie and costume eCommerce store.

-Right on the top, you’ll see the categories you can choose from.
-Then below you’ll get the options you’ll have complete with an image of the product, the product name, and price.
+Right at the top, you’ll see the categories you can choose from.
+Then, below, you’ll see your options, complete with an image of the product, the product name, and the price.

-If you want to narrow down your choices, this website is equipped with a filter option so you’ll only get preferred results.
+If you want to narrow down your choices, this website has a filter option that will only give you preferred results.

-Much like the real estate website, a conversion website requires you to establish credibility right off the bat.
+Like the real estate website, a conversion website requires establishing credibility immediately.

-This website does this by including an image of the tool feature bannered with a review source and rating.
+This website includes an image of the tool feature with a review source and rating.

-Plus it features a dynamic “How It Works” button to immediately draw attention to it and get visitors to check the tool more thoroughly.
+Plus, it features a dynamic “How It Works” button to immediately draw visitors’ attention and encourage them to check the tool more thoroughly.

-This telecommunications company went ingenious with their website.
+This telecommunications company went ingenious with its website.

-The website is primarily made for their smart home devices, and smart they are.
+The website is primarily made for their smart home devices and how smart they are.

-The top fold features a 3D animated house model that displays the different devices as they are used inside a house.
+The top fold features a 3D animated house model that displays the different devices used inside a house.

-By clicking on the icons, you’ll be provided with all the innovative products made for that specific area of the house.
+Clicking on the icons will bring up all the innovative products made for that specific area of the house.

 This way, visitors can quickly visualize what the product is for and where they’ll be using it in their homes.

-Smokehaus is another eCommerce website that outdid others in creativity.
+Smokehaus is one of the best ecommerce website design examples, and it outdid others in creativity.

-It wittingly emulated the feel of a physical store which is great for achieving a memorable user experience.
+It wittingly emulates the feel of a physical store, which is excellent for achieving a memorable user experience.

-Rather than present the products in grid form, it made use of a draggable slider to mimic the look and feel of a butcher shop.
+Rather than presenting the products in grid form, the site used a draggable slider to mimic the look and feel of a butcher shop.

 Plus, when you add an item to your cart, you’ll get validation like “Yum!
 We love that one” or “Good choice!” to encourage you to finish the purchase.

-Close is a predictive dialer website made for the sales team to perform better in lead calling strategies.
+Close is a predictive dialer website made so the sales team can perform better in lead-calling strategies.

-You’ll immediately be presented with a unique selling proposition so you immediately understand what this tool can do for you.
+You’ll be presented with a unique selling proposition, which will help you understand what this tool can do for you.

 But Close doesn’t stop there.
-It includes a demo video of the features so you can explore them better.
+It includes a demo video of the features to explore them better.

-If that’s not enough to close the deal, you’re also provided with a distinctive free trial button so you can test out the product yourself.
+If that’s not enough to close the deal, you’re also provided with a distinctive free trial button to test the product yourself.

-Since it offers quite a wide range of services, they take advantage of a slideshow element to highlight everything they offer.
+Since it offers quite a wide range of services, it uses a slideshow element to highlight everything it offers.

-It also comes with an on-site search engine so you can get to what you need faster.
+It also has an on-site search engine to get what you need faster.

 Best of all, whether you’re a freelancer or someone looking for one, you’ll immediately know where you’ll go on the website.

-Once you get to the services you need, you’ll get a directory of all the specific expertise they offer so it’s easier to find the exact person you’re looking to hire.
+Once you find the services you need, you’ll find a directory listing all the specific expertise they offer, making it easier to find the exact person you’re looking to hire.

-Since they offer a wide range of offers from products to services, they took advantage of dropdowns to organize everything in lists.
+Since they offer a wide range of products and services, they organize everything in lists using dropdown menus.

-With it is an on-site search engine and featured services to highlight their main offers.
+It is an on-site search engine and features services highlighting the company’s leading offers.

-Of course many will have doubts about a service especially when it has tons of competition in the field.
+Of course, many will have doubts about a service, especially when there is so much competition in the field.
 Vidizmo makes the choice easier by providing a “Why Leading Organizations Prefer Vidizmo” feature on the homepage.

-To nail their credibility, they also included a section highlighting all the businesses and organizations they worked with.
+They also included a section highlighting all the businesses and organizations they worked with to nail their credibility.

-Like most of the websites on the list, they took advantage of white spaces to draw attention to their features.
+Like most of the websites on the list, they used white spaces to draw attention to their features.

-The selling proposition uses a unique color to easily stand out and is complemented by simple but powerful copy.
+The selling proposition uses a unique color to stand out quickly and is complemented by a simple but powerful copy.

 But they added one more unique element to it…

-Each of the features they highlight comes with an image of a person using the tool happily.
-Psychologically, reinforces the feeling that once you take advantage of the tool, you’ll enjoy a satisfying feeling.
+Each of the features they highlight is accompanied by an image of a person using the tool happily.
+Psychologically, this reinforces the feeling that once you take advantage of the tool, you’ll enjoy a satisfying feeling.

 While most on this list implement minimalism and white spaces, this website uses a scintillating color palette to achieve a splashy feel.